 Tubing was a backpacking phenomenon that made this sleepy little riverside town infamous all over South East Asia.
-For those of you who hadn’t heard about it… in short, it was floating down a river in a rubber tyre getting slowly hammered out of your face as you stopped at little bars along the way.
+For those of you who haven’t heard about it… in short, it was floating down a river in a rubber tyre getting slowly hammered out of your face as you stopped at little bars along the way.

-But that was only the half of it, there were mud baths, volley ball, happy shakes, potent buckets, soaring zip wires and mental slides.
-Until recently, this party was in FULL SWING… but with accidents and reported deaths due to backpackers being out of control, the Laotion Government clamped down and put a stop to the chaos.
+But that was only the half of it, there were mud baths, volleyball, happy shakes, potent buckets, soaring zip wires and downright dangerous water slides.
+Until recently, this party was in FULL SWING… but with accidents and reported deaths due to backpackers being out of control, the Laotian Government clamped down and put a stop to the chaos.

-Read more here!
-NEWSFLASH!
-The End of Tubing in Vang Vieng
+Read more here – The End of Tubing in Vang Vieng.

-- Tubing!
-Apparently you can still rent a tube and take your own alcohol to float down the river.
+Tubing!
+So you can still rent a tube and take your own alcohol to float down the river.
 All of the bars are closed and it is nothing like the mayhem that it used to be.

-- Trekking, mountain biking, climbing, waterfalls and more!
-Green Discovery is an eco-tour company with an office in the main town of Vang Vieng that can open up even further adventure amongst the awesome countryside in Laos.
+Organised group adventures: Green Discovery is an eco-tour company with an office in the main town of Vang Vieng that can open up even further adventure amongst the awesome countryside in Laos.
 Rafting, kayaking, trekking, mountain biking, climbing, caving and even motorbike adventures are available with the help of an English speaking guide with great local knowledge of the area.
-Get off the beaten track, explore hidden trails even the locals don’t know about, visit ethnic minority villages and delve into the adventure that Vang Vieng has to offer the energetic traveler!
+Get off the beaten track, explore hidden trails even the locals don’t know about, visit ethnic minority villages and delve into the adventure that Vang Vieng has to offer the energetic traveller!
 A trek to the Naam Taem waterfall is a must!

 Hot Air Ballooning: Soar high over the incredible scenery of Vang Vieng in this romantic form of transport.
-Check out: www.laoballooning.com for more information.

 Jungle Parties (or concrete jungle in the wet season): The party still lives on!
-Make sure you check out the awesome jungle parties every friday, with around 300-400 people each week, with quality music played by international DJ’s starting 8pm – 12pm.
+Make sure you check out the awesome jungle parties every Friday, with around 300-400 people each week, with quality music played by international DJ’s starting 8 pm – 12 pm.
 The indoor club has funky sounds; nu disco and experimental, while an outdoor stage plays deep house tech house and techno!
-For more nightlife check out DK3, Garys Irish bar, Fat Monkeys and our friends at Fluid Bar where you can spend the day playing table-tennis, darts, foosball or just relaxing in a hammock.
+For more nightlife check out DK3, Gary’s Irish Bar, Fat Monkeys and Fluid Bar where you can spend the day playing table-tennis, darts, foosball, or just relaxing in a hammock.

 Where to go next?

 TIP!
-If you are heading to Vientiane from Vang Vieng and fancy an alternative way of getting there, check out the option of kayaking.
-There’s a company in Vang Vieng that offers trips down to the capital along the beautiful Nam Song River taking around half a day; it’s a fabulous way to continue your onward journey.
+If you’re heading to Vientiane from Vang Vieng and fancy an alternative way of getting there, check out the option of kayaking.
+There’s an adventure company in Vang Vieng that offers trips down to the capital along the beautiful Nam Song River taking around half a day; a novel way to continue your onward journey.